How does a system at equilibrium respond when conditions are changed?

 The principle

-Temperature is the only factor that changes .
-Treat heat as a reactant or product:
+Temperature is the one factor that changes , because it changes the rate constants of the forward and reverse reactions by different amounts.
+Treat heat as a reactant or product.

 Exam-style practice questions